arpit456jain/Getting-Started-with-open-source/README.md

-# Getting-Started-with-open-source
-Step-by-step guide for beginners for getting started with open source .
+## Step-by-Step Guide for beginners for getting started with Open-Source

 <div align="center">
-# Here-Contributions-Begins💻
+<h3> Here-Contributions-Begins💻</h3>

-># If you are a beginner then this is for you...
+## If you are a beginner then this is for you.
 By this tutorial you are going to make your First PR for sure.

  <h3 align="center">
     <a href="https://discord.gg/gtYUZQSjTt">👋 Join our discord community <strong>CodeSmashers</strong> </a>
     </h3>

-## ⭐ STAR THIS REPOSITORY THIS WILL PAY OF MY WORK
+## ⭐ STAR THIS REPOSITORY THIS WILL PAY OFF MY WORK
 </div>
 <hr>